orobardet/gitlab-ci-linter/README.md

 - `REVISION`: the revision string to include in the program, typically the VCS commit hash (by default the git full commit hash)
 - `BUILDTIME`: the build date and time (by default the current ones, of course)
 - `DEBUG`: binaries a build without debug symbols to reduce their size (`-s -w` link options) ; setting `DEBUG` to a non-zero value (0 by default) will build binary with debug symbols

+Other targets exists, look directly in the [Makefile](Makefile)'s comments.